cryppadotta/mcp-wizzypedia/readme.md

 1. Search for wiki content
 2. Load wiki content into your editor
 3. Edit content locally
-4. Save changes back to the wiki
+4. Save changes back to the wiki (requires authentication)

 ## License